robin-a-meade/nails/README.md

                                specified more than once.
    --nailgun-help              print this message and exit
 ```

-You see the usage messages make no mention of UNIX Domain Sockets.
-They mention only address and port.

 But in the discussion of issue#108 it is mentioned that NailGun can use UNIX Domain Sockets: